Professor-Ruiz/Master-Assignment-Template/TEACHER_README.md

     - DO NOT include user prompts from any `input()` functions in the output string.
     - Make sure the rubric at the bottom of the [README.md](README.md) file lists these two tests as the test cases.

-## 3. When creating a new assignment in your GitHub Classroom:
+## Create assignments in GitHub Classroom

 1. Select the assignment repository you made specifically for the new assignment.
     - Example: ```Professor-Ruiz/CS1030-Lesson-10```